TonyMNG/Examination-2/README.md

 ## Installation

-1. Clone the repository.
+1. Clone the repository using: `git clone https://github.com/TonyMNG/Examination-2` in command.
-2. Navigate to the project directory.
+2. Navigate to the project directory by typing: `cd Examination-2`.
-3. Install required dependencies with `pip`.
+3. Install required dependencies with `pip install -r requirements.txt`.

 ## Usage
+From Examination-2 to navigate to guess directory: `cd guess` .

-Run `main.py` to start the game.
+Run `python main.py` to start the game.

 ## Contributing